Listen to Emergency Long-Term School Closures: School Leaders Perspectives

 Beth: Model what we’re trying to do, model those ways of communicating with people and connecting with people.
 We’re watching from afar in Europe, but it’s spreading rapidly, take a lot of comfort that there are colleagues going through the thing.
 It feels like we’re on the right path, and that connection right.

-Be sure to check out our Emergency School Closures Resource Page – it has a wealth of resources on it already and we’re adding to it regularly.
+Be sure to check out our Remote Learning during COVID-19 Resource Page – it has a wealth of resources on it already and we’re adding to it regularly.

 JOIN OUR MAILING LIST